NicolasHov/Debug-me-I-m-famous/README.md

 # Debug me, I'm famous!

-This is an HTML / CSS / Bootstrap exercice made for the Montreuil - Promo 5.
+This is an HTML / CSS / Bootstrap exercice.

 Try to fix the `bad.xhtml` file, the solution is the `good.html` file.